NYUAD-IM/Software-Art-Image/Assignments.md

 * write-up

 ### Deliverables
-* Link to source code and writeup in the [Assignments Spreadsheet](https://docs.google.com/spreadsheets/d/1953XkJildcOiyC_uGXBOlSoccpUdgy9kgfWEb5nNUgE/edit?usp=sharing)
+* Link to source code and writeup submitted via Brightspace->Assignments->Assignment 3
 * Include at least 2 images in your writeup
 * Record a video from your app and upload to Vimeo/YouTube/etc or Google Drive.
 Provide a link to the video (or embed it) in the writeup
 * Make a 2-3 minute performance in class!